openshift/training/07-Registry-and-Storage.md

 process that watches the API for a `PersistentVolumeClaim` to be created, dynamically provisions a corresponding volume, and creates the API object to fulfill the claim.

+Some of the storage plugins in OpenShift 3.1 also support dynamic provisioning.
+In addition, other storage vendors are working with Red Hat to enable dynamic provisioning.
+Stay tuned!

 ### Attach the Volume to the Registry
 Now that the *default* project has a claim on a volume, we can attach it to the